HrushikeshK/tv_show/README.md

 * git

 ### Installation:
-* Open your terminal and type "git clone https://github.com/hrushikeshk/tv_show.git"
+* Open your terminal and type `git clone https://github.com/hrushikeshk/tv_show.git`
 * A folder with name "tv_show" will be created in which necessary files are placed.

 ### While running program for first time